rsamconn/all_things_ZdZd/README.md

 - `setupATLAS`
 - `asetup 23.6.40,AthGeneration`
 - `Gen_tf.py --ecmEnergy=13000.0 --jobConfig=$PWD --outputEVNTFile=tmp.EVNT.root --maxEvents=1000 --randomSeed=2`
+  - If the generation runs successfully the terminal output should end with 'exit code 0' and there should be a `tmp.EVNT.root` file (~30 MB for 1000 events).
   - To switch from Run 2 to Run 3 generation, use `--ecmEnergy=13600.0`
   - Use `maxEvents` to adjust the number of events generated.
   - To adjust the mass of S (mS) or the Zd (mZd), simply change the name of the control script (`mc.MGPy8EG_ZdZd_4l_Signal_mS125_mZd30.py` will generate decays with mS=125 GeV and mZd=30 GeV).